PamelaOnGit/botany-backend/README.md

 10. serializer and controller for creating a delivery address ✅
 11. endpoints for creating a customer, a delivery address and a new order ✅
 12. ✅ create endpoint for adding a new orderline to an order
-13. sort out nested fields
+13. ✅ sort out nested fields
-14.
+14. ✅ check have all endpoints for admin
+14. add user and secure route